boil - fig. a state of agitation; a hard inflamed suppurating tumour, a swelling.

 dazzler - one who dazzles

-squirm - a squirming or writhing movement; a wriggle seaside
+squirm - a squirming or writhing movement; a wriggle + seaside + (back side of dress).

 Burberry - the registered trade mark (in form Burberrys) distinctive of cloth or clothing made by the firm of Burberrys Ltd.; spec. a raincoat made by this firm.

-chiffchaff - a bird, also called Lesser Pettychaps (Phylloscopus rufus), of the family Sylviinæ or Warblers, closely akin to the Willow Wren or Willow Warbler.
+chiffchaff - a bird, also called Lesser Pettychaps (Phylloscopus rufus), of the family Sylviinæ or Warblers, closely akin to the Willow Wren or Willow Warbler + chaff - the refuse of winnowed corn.

 shaving - a thin slice taken off the surface of anything with a sharp tool; esp. a thin slice of wood cut off with a plane.
 Chiefly pl.